matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mash-petitions.md

 # Mash Petitions

-Mash Petitions is a digital public service that enables users to explore UK government and parliament petitions.
+Mash Petitions is a digital public service that enables users to explore UK parliament petitions.
 It builds upon the governments’ e-petitions platform, exposes more detailed information and combines it with other open public data to enable interesting analysis and insight.

 <!-- more -->